-The AGOA is an important opportunity for AGOA-eligible beneficiary countries to gain access to the U.S. market, and for U.S. trade interests to partner in the growth of new and growing foreign markets, including in the copyright sector.
-Meanwhile, as the experience of the copyright industries has shown, piracy that causes damage on a global scale may take hold in markets regardless of size or capacity.
+The IIPA continues to look to the AGOA as an important opportunity for U.S. trade interests to partner in the growth of new and growing foreign markets, including in the copyright sector, as AGOA-eligible beneficiary countries gain access to the U.S. market.
 As an economy develops, it should look to intellectual property law and enforcement mechanisms that can incentivize its own creative industries and foster economic growth and stability.
+Meanwhile, as the experience of the copyright industries has shown, where young markets fail to take steps toward protection and enforcement, piracy can take hold in markets regardless of size or capacity and cause damage on a global scale.
 For these reasons, it is crucial that countries demonstrate some measure of progress toward adequate and effective protection of intellectual property, as a key element to AGOA eligibility.